quijaman1988/SusanBuckDWAnotes/03_Laravel/12_Composer_Packages.md

 ## What is a package?

-Packages are a term used in Composer to describe bundles of softwares that developers create and share.
+Packages are a term used in Composer to describe bundles of software that developers create and share.

 Laravel itself is a package (that depends on many other packages).